wodby/php-docs/docs/containers/php.md

 4. Start debugging in IDE
 5. Start your browser debug helper plugin ([Chrome](https://chrome.google.com/webstore/detail/xdebug-helper/eadndfjplgieldjbigjakmdgkmoaaaoc?hl=en) or [Firefox](https://addons.mozilla.org/en-us/firefox/addon/the-easiest-xdebug)) and open the page you want to debug

+!!! info "Debugging locally":
+    To learn how to use xdebug locally see [this article](../local/xdebug.md)

 ## Redirects

 If you need to make a redirect from one domain to another you can do it by customizing configuration files of nginx or by adding the snippets below to your `settings.php` file.